**Updated on 03/23/21 to reflect accurate links, dates, and information**

-This guide will walk you through the process of applying for your stimulus check.
+This guide will walk you through the process of applying for your stimulus money.
 It also contains useful resources for obtaining the documents you need to apply, as well as information about where to cash it free of charge without a bank account.

-Applying for your stimulus check
+Getting your stimulus check

 If the following describes you, you may need to sign up online in order to get your stimulus check: